 Researching HE courses

-When people talk about 'Higher Education' they are usually talking about a bachelor's degree, which is a Level 6 qualification.
+When people talk about 'Higher Education' or 'uni' they are usually talking about studying a bachelor's degree, which is a Level 6 qualification.
 This is traditionally full-time and takes three years.
-However, there are now different paths; think about all of the options:

 Study a year abroad within your 3 years